Skip to Content

 1. Step for synthetic garnet identification

 Magnification is one of the ways to spot lab-grown materials without complicated equipment.
 Synthetic material is usually perfectly clean as it is created under controlled conditions.
-Sometimes you can spot round or elongated bubbles in synthetic garnets, which cannot be found in real ones.
+Sometimes, you can spot round or elongated bubbles in synthetic garnets, which cannot be found in real ones.

 1. Step for synthetic garnet identification

 Lab-grown garnets have a far greater specific gravity of 4.5 – 4.6 g/cm3, while real ones have just 3.47 – 4.15 g/cm3.
-That means that synthetics are more havier.
+That means that synthetics are heavier.

 Real vs. Fake Garnet: The Main Differences